lwang89/code_for_UIST/README.md

 #### numpy
 #### glob
 ### brain_data.py
-please set the path for brain data here.
+please set the local path for fNIRS brain data here.

 ### main.py

-In line 248-250, you can choose "allphases" to run 3phase model, or "last2phases" to run on phase2 and phase3 model, or "baseline" to run on only phase3 model.
+In line 248-250, you can choose "allphases" to run all 3phase models, or "last2phases" to run on phase2 and phase3 models, or "baseline" to run on only phase3 model.

 In line 256-258, you can choose load full or half of the training data.